rigaya/NVEnc/NVEncC_Options.en.md

 Encode only frames in the specified range.

 ### --seek [&lt;int&gt;:][&lt;int&gt;:]&lt;int&gt;[.&lt;int&gt;]
-The format is hh: mm: ss.ms. "hh" or "mm" could be omitted.
+The format is hh:mm:ss.ms. "hh" or "mm" could be omitted.
 The transcode will start from the time specified.

-Seeking by this option is not exact but fast, compared to --trim.
-If you want require exact seek, use [--trim](#--trim).
+Seeking by this option is not exact but fast, compared to [--trim](#--trim-intintintintintint).
+If you want require exact seek, use [--trim](#--trim-intintintintintint).
 ```
 Example 1: --seek 0:01:15.400
 Example 2: --seek 1:15.4